Kekova Island Studio: Experimental Ceramics Workshops on Turkey's Lycian coast

 Watch our film below to find out more:

-Hunting, Gathering, Firing & Experimenting in the Land of Light
+Hunting & Gathering in the Land of Light

-Come ready to go on an adventure in a region so geographically remote yet so rich for artistic inspiration.
-The backdrop to our workshop is a sunken city vanished beneath the waters of the Mediterranean, submerged under the sea for nearly 2,000 years by a series of earthquakes in the second century.
-Stone staircases, remains of houses and public buildings eerily jut out of the sea.
-Every now and then, the sea yields up some of its secrets -- Roman amphorae covered in seashells and sediment, pottery fragments and the occasional shipwreck.
-This ancient civilization in Asia minor belonged to an important trading system that connected east Mediterranean on the main shipping route between Constantinople and the Near East, with cargoes of olive oil, spices, figs, murex shells, resin, copper ingots and ebony from Egypt, Syria, Palestine and Cyprus
+Come ready to go on an adventure in a region so geographically remote yet so rich for artistic inspiration, by a sunken city submerged beneath the waters of the Mediterranean nearly 2,000 years ago in a series of earthquakes in the second century.
+This ancient civilization in Asia Minor belonged to an important trading system connecting east Mediterranean on the main shipping route between Constantinople and the Near East

-We will go on field trips in the pristine nature, collecting plants, sea shells, fossils, feathers, seaweed and wild flowers in the raw, untamed and exquisitely beautiful surroundings .
-We will make Hakame brushes for mark-making, and press clay into rocks, or carvings on ancient sarcophagi and other textural surfaces.
+We will go on field trips in pristine nature, collecting plants, sea shells, fossils, feathers, seaweed and wild flowers in the raw, untamed and exquisitely beautiful surroundings .
+We will make Hakame brushes for mark-making, and press clay into rocks, or carvings on ancient sarcophagi and other textural surfaces

 Using Kekova Island's rich historical environment and the local Museum of Lycian Civilisations collection as a source of inspiration, we will create delicate fragments, keepsakes and small sculptural forms.
 We will experiment with contemporary approaches to hand building, construct small moulds, explore printing, embossing and decorative surface techniques using local Kekova slip made from freshly dug wild clay -- the same oxide-rich softly textured red clay that was dug up by ancient potters here 2,500 years ago.
 This special clay, distinctive to the lowlands of Lycia, fires to a beautiful reddish colour and was used at the end of the Byzantine Roman era well over 1,000 years ago